frictionlessdata/datapackage/data-packages/index.md

 ## Metadata

-### Core Fields
+### Required Fields

-The metadata MUST have the following fields:
+A valid package MUST include the following fields:

-* name (required) - short url-usable (and preferably human-readable) name of the package.
-This must be lower-case and contain only alphanumeric characters along with ".", "_" or "-" characters.
+* `name` (required) - short url-usable (and preferably human-readable) name of the package.
+This MUST be lower-case and contain only alphanumeric characters along with ".", "_" or "-" characters.
 It will function as a unique identifier and therefore SHOULD be unique in relation to any registry in which this package will be deposited (and preferably globally unique).